Spreading dynamics of an infection in a growing population: Introduction

 Analysis of FKPP-like equations relies on perturbation around the fixed, unstable initial state into which the front propagates \cite{sarloos_frontPropRecent_2003}.
 It is an open theoretical question whether the same phenomenology applies and what quantitative changes are necessary in the absence of this fixed initial state, e.g., for an infection spreading into a population which itself is growing.
 This question also has practical relevance.
-In human diseases there is often a separation of time scales between the host and viral reproduction rate so that the total population can be assumed constant~\cite{murray_mathematical_2003}, but this is not always the case, e.g., for chronic diseases like HIV and for countries with high birth rates~\cite{may_endemicGrowing_1985}.
-Similarly, no separation of time scales applies to the inter-microbe interactions that play an essential role in our global biochemical and geochemical cycles~\cite{danovaro2011}, e.g., bacteria and their phages typically have similar growth rates~\cite{vsivec_determinationBacteriophageGrwthParams_2020}.
+In human diseases there is often a separation of time scales between the host and viral reproduction rate so that the total population can be assumed constant~\cite{murray_mathematical_2003}, but this is not always the case, e.g., for chronic diseases like HIV or for countries with high birth rates~\cite{may_endemicGrowing_1985}.
+Similarly, no separation of time scales applies to the inter-microbe interactions that play an essential role in our global biochemical and geochemical cycles~\cite{danovaro2011}, e.g., bacteria and the viruses that infect them (bacteriophages, also known as phages) typically have similar growth rates~\cite{vsivec_determinationBacteriophageGrwthParams_2020}.

+Extensive experimental and theoretical work has been conducted into the spread of bacteriophage infections through bacterial populations, typically focussed on phage `plaques,' i.e., the clearings formed by bacteriophages in bacterial lawns on semi-solid media such as agar~\cite{yin_replicationVirusPlaque_1992, kropinski_2009, fort2002time, Hunter_2021, Ping_2020}.
+These studies have produced quantitative predictions of wave speed~\cite{yin_replicationVirusPlaque_1992}, and have highlighted the impact on the infection dynamics of effects such as the distribution of phage lysis times~\cite{fort2002time} or bacterial crowding~\cite{Hunter_2021}.
+However, these studies have typically not been concerned with the impact of bacterial growth on the infection dynamics ~\cite{krysiak-baltynComputationalModelsPopulations2016}.
+In addition, apart from in a few cases, e.g, ref.~\cite{Ping_2020}, modelling has focused on the case where the bacteria are trapped within relatively hard agar, so that the mobility is provided solely by Brownian diffusion of bacteriophages.

+Here, we will study the impact of exponential bacterial growth on the spread of bacteriophage infections.
+We will focus on the asymptotic wave speed of the infection and, as in ref.~\cite{Ping_2020}, allow for bacterial and bacteriophage mobility.
+In this paper, we want to stress the more mathematical and general aspects of this theory, so in~\cref{model}-\cref{analytical} we will keep the model as simple as possible, suppressing certain aspects of bacterial and bacteriophage behaviour.
+Nevertheless, we hope that our results will inspire experimental investigations into the impact of growth on infection speeds, so in~\cref{realistic}-\cref{sec: numerical} we will consider more general formulations of our model, which take into account features such as realistic distributions of the bacteriophage lysis time.
+We will also suggest a concrete experimental realisation to test our model, consisting of bacteriophages spreading through a thin, fluid-filled channel containing a population of growing bacteria.